 When preparing to start a video conference, you should make sure that you have a strong Wi-Fi signal.
 This may require that you move closer to your router or other Wi-Fi source.

 You should also try to use a fast internet connection.
-Bandwidth requirements will vary depending on the app, but when using Hangouts Meet, the recommended connection speeds are:
+Bandwidth requirements will vary depending on the app, but here's how you can prepare your network for video calls.

 If you or the people you are attempting to video conference with are struggling with a slow connection, and if you don't need to be seen or present to the meeting, you may want to turn off your camera in the conferencing app.

 Doing so will reduce the bandwidth required for each participant.
-The relative amount of bandwidth required will vary depending on the app, but when using Hangouts Meet:
+Bandwidth requirements will vary depending on the app, but here's how you can prepare your network for video calls.

 For specific advice on using Hangouts Meet, see the G Suite Help Center.